numalariamodeling/FE-2023-examples/README.md

 This exercise demonstrates how to "sweep" over parameters to have a set of different values across simulations in our experiment.

 For now we'll start with a simple sweep over one config parameter, such as the run number.
+As previously discussed, the run number controls the random seed value for the simulation.
+By setting the simulations to a range of run number/random seed values, we can produce more stochastic replicates.
+Each replicate will produce slightly different results for the same overall simulation due to this draw from the random probability distribution; therefore, it is important to run multiple replicates for scientifically valid results.

 There are additional more complicated sweeping methods, particularly with creating campaigns, that we will discuss later in the program.

 - Copy your `example_run_outputs.py` script and name it `example_run_sweeps.py`.
 Change the experiment name to `f'{user}_FE_example_sweep'`.